NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 Anglicanism in England and around the world has been influenced by many currents over the centuries.
 These influences include the ancient undivided Church, medieval and Renaissance Catholicism, several strains of Reformation Protestantism, and varied Christian influences over the centuries since the Restoration of 1660.
-After years of considering church history, I would maintain that one of the most basic influences on Anglican thought and practice is the Lutheran Reformation.
+After years of considering church history, it seems to me that one of the most neglected influences on Anglican thought and practice is the Lutheran Reformation.
 Despite divergent Anglican views about the 16th-17th century reforms, history shows that there are clearly Lutheran influences upon the beliefs and practices of English Christianity.

-Over time, direct Lutheran influence declined in the sixteenth-century English Church, and many Anglicans were influenced by the Reformed more than by Lutherans.
-Anglicanism was a broad national body and was not strictly Lutheran.
+Over time, direct Lutheran influence diminished in the sixteenth-century English Church, and many Anglicans were influenced by the Reformed tendencies.
+In addition, Anglicanism attempted to be a broad (dare we say "ecumenical"?) national body, and it was never strictly Lutheran.
 Nevertheless, interactions between the two traditions continued, especially during the Hanoverian monarchy.
 Furthermore, the Lutheran emphasis on Scripture and justification by grace through faith continued among Anglicans.
-Although Calvinism often had great influence in England, it was not able to eradicate other Anglican perspectives.
+Calvinist influence in England was not able to eradicate other Anglican perspectives.
 Many Anglicans, like Lutherans, always combined loyalty to Scriptural authority and justification by faith with continued respect for the ancient Creeds, a strong appreciation of the Sacraments, and support for liturgical worship.

 To this day, orthodox Anglicans place Scriptural authority first, emphasize grace and justification by faith, and view sanctification as a fruit of grace and faith.
-Although there are other historical factors in Anglicanism, Lutheran influences are ingrained in Anglican doctrine and worship.
-Whether Anglicans acknowledge or appreciate this Lutheran heritage as well as they should is doubtful, but the Lutheran influence on Anglican doctrine and practice cannot be denied.
+Although there are several other historical factors in Anglicanism, Lutheran influences are ingrained in Anglican doctrine and worship.
+Whether Anglicans should appreciate this Lutheran heritage can be debated, but the historic fact of Lutheran influence on Anglican doctrine and practice cannot be denied.

 No comments: